- Rocky Ridge Elementary School

 - Runny nose and cough combined with a temperature

 If a student is found to have lice, the student's parents will be notified to remove their child from school.
 The student must be louse and nit free before returning to school.
 (Policy 3436)

 - Groin, head or eye injury

 - Persistent lethargy

 Please make sure we have more than one way to contact you in case of an emergency and/or illness.

 Medications @ School

-Prescription or nonprescription medication (including cough drops) can only be taken at school if there are specific written directions from a licensed Healthcare professional and signed written permission from a parent or guardian.
+Prescription or nonprescription medication (including cough drops) can only be taken at school if there are specific written directions from a licensed healthcare professional and signed written permission from a parent or guardian.
 Over-the-counter medications are not kept at school for student use.
-If your child requires medication during school hours, contact Nurse Pam or Mrs. Ferguson.
+If your child requires medication during school hours, contact Nurse Jaci or Mrs. Mitchell.

 • All medications taken at school require a healthcare provider order including: prescription(s), over-the-counter, lotions, & “Chapstick”.